yooli23/Pix2Persona/README.md

 # Pix2Persona Dataset

-This repository contains the dataset and resources related to our paper:
+This repository contains the dataset and resources related to our EMNLP 2024 Findings paper:

 **[From Pixels to Personas: Investigating and Modeling Self-Anthropomorphism in Human-Robot Dialogues](https://arxiv.org/pdf/2410.03870)**